daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 ## TL;DR

-- **Daytona Setup**: Learn how to configure a Daytona workspace, which provides isolated and efficient environments for development.
+- **Daytona Setup**: Configure a Daytona workspace for isolated and efficient development environments.
-This setup ensures that your projects do not interfere with one another, allowing for a smoother development experience.

-- **FastHTML Integration**: Discover how to build a clean and responsive landing page using FastHTML.
+- **FastHTML Integration**: Build a clean and responsive landing page using FastHTML.
-This framework enables server-rendered output, ensuring fast load times and improved SEO for your web application.

-- **Dub.co API Integration**: Understand how to incorporate external API calls to generate and manage shortened links.
+- **Dub.co API Integration**: Incorporate external API calls to generate and manage shortened links with Dub.co.
-This integration allows your application to leverage the capabilities of the Dub.co API for effective link management.

-- **Deployment**: Follow the steps to deploy the final application to a production-ready environment, such as **Render**.
+- **Deployment**: Deploy the final application to a production-ready environment like Render.
-This process will make your link shortener accessible to users in a live setting.

 ---